Jwpe/CV/README.md

 #Jonathan Evans

 Software engineer.
-Cambridge Engineering graduate.
 Enjoys making things with Python and JavaScript.
+Good software engineering is as much about communication as coding.

 Contact: **jwpevans at gmail dot com**

 ## Experience

-### TrackMaven (2014-2016)
+### TrackMaven (2012-2016)
-#### J-1 Trainee
-Given the opportunity to travel to the USA and train alongside other software engineers to expand knowledge of single-page application development using **AngularJS**.

-Learned about the challenges of scaling a commercial web application, as well as growing an engineering team to support said product.
+#### Senior Software Maven

+One of two engineers hired to build the alpha of a marketing analytics platform, [TrackMaven](http://trackmaven.com/).
+After creating and launching the initial application, worked to grow the engineering team and develop the product through several rounds of investment in the business.
+Helped to oversee architectural decisions, build a strong team of enthusiastic engineers and scale the product to hundreds of customers.

+Initially built a monolithic application using **Django** on **Heroku**, and then advocated for and helped to transition to a service-based architecture using **Django**, **Flask**, **AngularJS** and **Kafka** with a **Docker** orchestration layer running on **AWS**.

+Focussed on good **REST API** design, **documentation** and developer productivity.
+Paired with junior engineers, aided in the hiring process and worked to develop a strong team culture.

-### Closed Loop Labs (2011- )
+### Closed Loop Labs (2011-2012)
-#### Software Engineer
+#### Co-founder / Software Engineer

 Co-founded a **web development consultancy**, working on both internal and third-party projects.
 Designed and built complex web applications using a variety of programming languages and technologies.
-Recent work has focussed on **architecture** and **infrastructure** challenges.

-Technologies used include **Django**, **Docker**, **Django REST Framework**.

 ### University of Cambridge Metabolic Research Laboratories (2010)
 #### Computer Programming Research Assistant